New Year's Resolutions

 Subject Line: Top Skills for Strong Financial Habits

-National Financial Literacy Month is finally here and we’re committed to offering you the resources you need to make healthy financial decisions.
+National Financial Literacy Month is finally here!
+At [INSTITUTION NAME], we’re committed to offering you the resources you need to make healthy financial decisions — year-round.

 Check out our [PROGRAM NAME]: [INSERT URL]